LeSean McCoy

-LeSean Kamel McCoy (born July 12, 1988), nicknamed "Shady", is an American former football running back who played in the National Football League (NFL).
-He played college football at Pittsburgh and was drafted by the Philadelphia Eagles in the second round of the 2009 NFL Draft.
-McCoy attended Bishop McDevitt High School in Harrisburg, Pennsylvania, from 2002 to 2006.
+LeSean Kamel McCoy (born July 12, 1988), nicknamed "Shady", is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Philadelphia Eagles in the second round of the 2009 NFL draft.
+McCoy attended Bishop McDevitt High School from 2002 to 2006.
 In his senior year of high school, McCoy suffered a major ankle injury, which threatened his career.
-In his first year at Pittsburgh in 2007, McCoy rushed for over 1,300 yards and recorded 14 touchdowns.
+In his first year at Pittsburgh in 2007, he rushed for over 1,300 yards and recorded 14 touchdowns.
 In 2008, McCoy was selected as a second-team All-American.
 His 21 rushing touchdowns were third in the nation, only one behind the two leaders.

-In 2010, McCoy took over as the starting running back for the Eagles, and broke the 1,000-yard rushing barrier.
-In 2011, McCoy was named First team All-Pro by the Associated Press.
+In 2010, he took over as the starting running back for the Eagles, and broke the 1,000-yard rushing barrier.
+In 2011, McCoy was named first-team All-Pro.
 In 2012, McCoy suffered a concussion that limited him to only 12 games.
 In 2013, McCoy led the NFL in rushing yards with 1,607, shattering the team's individual single-season rushing yards record that stood for 34 years.
 McCoy went on to become the all-time leading rusher for the Eagles after the 2014 season, breaking the record previously held by Wilbert Montgomery.

-In the 2015 offseason, McCoy was traded to the Buffalo Bills for linebacker Kiko Alonso.
+In the 2015 offseason, McCoy was traded to the Buffalo Bills in exchange for linebacker Kiko Alonso.
 After the trade, he signed a new five-year contract worth $40 million.
 McCoy made the Pro Bowl in each of his first three years in Buffalo, helping the team snap a 17-year playoff drought, and became one of a few select NFL running backs to surpass 10,000 career rushing yards.
 After playing four seasons with the Bills, he was released prior to the 2019 season.
-He would finish his career with one season stints with the Kansas City Chiefs and Tampa Bay Buccaneers in 2019 and 2020 respectively, winning a Super Bowl each season.
+He finished his career with one season stints with the Kansas City Chiefs and Tampa Bay Buccaneers in 2019 and 2020 respectively, winning a Super Bowl each season.

-McCoy was named to the National Football League 2010s All-Decade Team; no player scored more touchdowns, ran for more yards, or gained more yards from scrimmage than McCoy did from 2010 to 2019.
+McCoy was named to the NFL 2010s All-Decade Team; no player scored more touchdowns, ran for more yards, or gained more yards from scrimmage than McCoy did from 2010 to 2019.

+After retiring, McCoy ventured into sports media.
+Since September 2024, McCoy has served as a co-host on the American sports and entertainment talk show The Facility on Fox Sports 1 (FS1) alongside Emmanuel Acho, Chase Daniel, and James Jones.